How Does Posture Affect Height?

 how-does-posture-affect-height-2

-Posture in Childhood and Adolescence: Why Habits Matter During Growth Years
+Why Posture Habits Matter During Growth Years

 When you look at kids and teens shooting up in height, there's something easy to miss: posture.
 The way a child sits in class, carries a backpack, or hunches over a phone can quietly shape the spine during those key growth years.
 In over two decades of working with parents, I've seen plenty of cases where poor posture shaved a couple of centimeters off what should have been a taller adult frame.
 The growth plates in the spine are like wet clay during these years—mold them right, and you get the full height nature intended; mold them wrong, and you're left with permanent compromises.